‘Young And The Restless’ Spoilers: Abby Finds Out About Zack’s Secret Life, Will He Hurt Abby Next?

 “She wants to believe him but at the same time, she knows something is not right about Zack.”

-Young and the Restless spoilers suggest that thing will get intense between Zack and Abby and she could be his next victim.
+Young and the Restless spoilers suggest that things will get intense between Zack and Abby and she could be his next victim.
 Will Scott find Abby before it’s too late?
 Will Victor (Eric Braeden) locate his daughter?

 The Young and the Restless airs weekdays on CBS.